Icinga/icinga2/doc/9-icinga2-api.md

         ]
     }

-If the configuration fails, the old active stage will remain active.
+Icinga 2 automatically restarts to activate the new config stage.
+If validation for the new config stage fails the old stage will remain active.

-If everything is successful, the new config stage is activated and live.
-Older stages will still be available in order to have some sort of revision system in place.
+Old stages are not automatically removed.
+You can remove stages that are no longer use.

 Icinga 2 automatically creates the following files in the main configuration package
 stage: